Currently, my areas of focus are two: cloud native tech and red teaming.

 - So I Heard You Want to Learn Kubernetes: An attempt to demystify the perception by which Kubernetes is believed to be too hard to even get started, by walking through the journey I undertook to get the basics first, and later to focus on the security aspects.

-- My Arsenal of Cloud Native (Security) Tools: A curated list of (security) tools that can help assessing the security of AWS, Docker, Kubernetes, and even Git repositories.
+- My Arsenal of Cloud Native (Security) Tools: A curated list of (security) tools tailored for cloud native technologies (i.e., Docker, Kubernetes, AWS, GCP).

 - Docker + Consul + Vault: A Practical Guide: How to use docker-compose to spin up a Vault instance backed by Consul.